StichtingOpenGeo/openebs2/readme.md

 Tool for posting KV15 messages

 *Requirements*
-- PostgreSQL
+- PostgreSQL (several SQL scripts that use specific functionality
-- Postgis 2.0
+- Postgis 2.0 (for map functions)
+- Python 2.7 (not tested on 3.x)
 - Dependencies in requirements.txt

 *How to install*